john-m24/playgrounds/README.md

 - Metadata: `~/.playgrounds/meta.json`
 - Editor detection prefers `code` if available; macOS/Windows/Linux fallbacks are attempted.
 - Terminal opening varies by OS/DE; common terminals are attempted on Linux.

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## Code of Conduct

+This project follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.